mikevalstar/mikevalstar_com3/docs/ideas.md

 * Writing user stories (something about making them not overlapping and sub tasks)
 * Ramifications, understanding your site model
 * Salesforce and Enterprise apps
+* Setting up a build and test pipeline

 ## HTML / CSS related
 * Animations